binary-manu/arch-ansible/docs/index.md

   the root LV, ext4-formatted.
 The boot partition will hold the kernels for the non-LVM-aware bootloader.
 Syslinux is used to boot up.
 The size of the boot partition can be configured and defaults to 512MiB.
-  Don't make it too small if you want to install additional kernels.
+  Don't make it too small if you want to install additional kernels;
+* `disksetup/bios_gpt_btrfs`: a single disk gets a GPT label and two partitions.
+The first is a 1MiB BIOS boot partition for GRUB to use and the second is the btrfs root.
+The root gets at least two subvolumes, one for `/` and one for snapshots mounted at `/.snapshots`.
+By default `/home` also gets its own subvolume, but this can be disabled by tweaking `partitioning_priv_extra_subvolumes`.
+  The same variable can be used to define additions subvolumes, like `/var`. `grub-btrfs` is pre-installed and snapshots of `/` will automatically appear in GRUB.

 ### Flow structure and location